« July 2019 | Main | January 2016 »

 dtoverlay=pps-gpio,gpiopin=18

-sudo nano /boot/cmdline.txt and add at the end
+sudo nano /boot/firmware/cmdline.txt and add at the end

 nohz=off